Pet Custody Looks a Bit More Like Child Custody Thanks to New CA Law

 Pets are like family.
-When you get divorced, your pets will certainly be affected.
+When you get divorced in Los Angeles, your pets will certainly be affected.
 However, unlike children, pets don’t really have any rights.
 This is because pets are classified as property under California state law.
 As a result, your pet doesn’t have any more rights than your television or bedroom set.
 When you get divorced, ownership of the pet is a conversation reserved for property division discussions.
 No weight is really given to what is best for you or your pet.

 Things are changing in California thanks to a new bill that was signed into law by Governor Brown last month.
 The law, AB 2274, allows pets to enjoy some newfound rights when their humans get divorced.
 While pets will still be treated as property, judges can have the authority to assign ownership based on what he or she believes is in the pet’s best interests.
 As a result, pet custody now looks a bit more like child custody in Los Angeles.